Working at a Health Tech Startup: How Does It Differ from Outsourcing?

 Product Company

 Growth is tied to domain expertise and impact.
-At Jio Health, I've grown by:
+At Jio Health I've grown by:

-- Contributing to technical strategy at the company level
+- Contributing to technical strategy

 Compensation

-This varies by company and market, but in Vietnam's tech industry:
+This varies by company, but in Vietnam:

 - Product companies and startups often pay more for senior roles, especially with equity